 You can fly with up to three passengers in an aircraft.

-Allows the licence holder to undertake additional training for tail wheel aircraft and aircraft with supercharged engines, variable pitch propellers, retractable undercarriage, pressurised cabins, and cruise exceeding 140 knots.
-Night and Instrument qualifications can also be added.
+Allows the licence holder to undertake additional training for tail wheel aircraft and aircraft with turbocharged engines, variable pitch propellers, retractable undercarriage, pressurised cabins, and cruise exceeding 140 knots.